 Leopard geckos are one of the most popular reptile pets.
-Not only because of their cute appearance, but also because they are pretty easy to take care of.
-However that does not mean that you can go and buy a Leopard gecko and everything will fall in place.
+Not only because of their cute appearance but also because they are pretty easy to take care of.
+However, that does not mean that you can go and buy a Leopard gecko and everything will fall in place.

 You should definitely do a lot of research before getting a Leopard gecko.
-Unfortunately a lot of people do not do any research before getting one of these cute little geckos.
+Unfortunately, a lot of people do not do any research before getting one of these cute little geckos.
 You can see lots of videos on Youtube of people who got a totally wrong cage for their geckos.

-The only reason why those geckos survive that is, because they are so hardy.
+The only reason why those geckos survive that is, that they are so hardy.
 If you are reading this article you are one of those awesome people who actually do their research, because you really care about your pet and want it to be happy.
-Congratulations, you are awesome 🙂

-In this article I am going to show you why a Leopard gecko humid hide is so important and how to make a moist hide for a Leopard gecko.
+In this article, I am going to show you why a Leopard gecko humid hide is so important and how to make a moist hide for a Leopard gecko.
 So let´s get right into things here.

-Why A Leopard Gecko Wet Hide?
+Why A Leopard Gecko Moist Hide?

 Most people think that a Leopard gecko´s natural habitat is the desert.
 While this is true, it does not mean that there is sand everywhere.
 Leopard geckos come from Asia, you can find them in Iraq, Iran, India and in a couple of more countries.
-Their natural habitat is the stone desert.

 That means that there are a lot of hiding places between the stones in their natural habitat.
 Further the humidity in their natural environment is around 60-65 % in winter and around 75 – 80 % in the summer.

 What Is A Leopard Gecko Wet Hide For?
 A Word On Leopard Gecko Humidity

 If you do not have a male gecko, a female gecko will lay unfertilized eggs and therefore it needs a moist hide with a certain substrate (I will come to this later).

 How To Make A Moist Hide For A Leopard Gecko

 Creating a moist hide is actually pretty easy.
-However there are a couple of things you should bear in mind.
+However, there are a couple of things you should bear in mind.

-Some people just use a cricket box or something similar as Leopard gecko humid hide, however that is way too small.
+Some people just use a cricket box or something similar as Leopard gecko humid hide, however, that is way too small.
 The box should be big enough for two or three Leopard geckos, so do not get a too small one.
-Besides that you should not take something like a half coconut.
+Besides that, you should not take something like a half coconut.

 Make sure that you get a box – It is way easier to keep the humidity high in a box.

-The Best Leopard Gecko Moist Hide Box
+The Best Leopard Gecko Humid Hide Box

-Then I had to make sure that those edges would not hurt my geckos … hah it was just annoying.
+Then I had to make sure that those edges would not hurt my geckos … hah, it was just annoying.
 Half coconuts or other “hide halfs” that you can buy from a pet store did not really do the job since it was hard to keep the humidity high.

-This micro – climate cave on the right is absolutely perfect as humidity box for a Leopard gecko.
+This micro – climate cave (click here) is absolutely perfect as humidity box for a Leopard gecko.
 You can easily fill it with substrate and keep the humidity high in there.
-On top of that you can open this little cave easily and check if your gecko is okay or if it even laid eggs.
+On top of that, you can open this little cave easily and check if your gecko is okay or if it even laid eggs.

 So a lot of Leopard gecko owners are very happy with it, it is not just me :).
 There are a lot of costumer images on Amazon where you can see their Leopard geckos in this cave.
 Click here to see those images – simply scroll down till you see “Customer images” on the right.

 The Right Leopard Gecko Moist Hide Substrate